 With several great parks, there's plenty of activities that are completely free, too.
 See how much of Calvary Cemetery you can cover in a day or head to Astoria Park or Rainey Park to catch a great view of the Manhattan skyline in an open-air setting.
 You can also go fishing at Gantry Plaza State Park, but remember to catch and release, please.

 For the outdoor adventurer, you can kayak the East River from the LIC Boathouse or you can rent bikes in LIC and visit art up and down the East River—or just enjoy the views of the great outdoors on one of the many nature trails in the area.

 Bring a first-timer to PS 1 and nonchalantly "discover" the art in the basement's old furnace room or get Avante Garde at the Chocolate Factory Theater; alternatively, you can warm up and dance your heart out at WarmUp or dance at a Greek nightclub in Astoria.

 Get a little culture and forget about Broadway by catching a performance at the Secret Theatre or the LaGuardia Performing Arts Center or find your way behind the scenes at the Museum of the Moving Image, one of the best museums in NYC.
-Other museums include the serene Noguchi Museum and the contemporary art at the free and little-known Fisher Landau Center for Art.
+Other museums include the serene Noguchi Museum.

 Get Turkish or Greek food or iced coffee with ice made from coffee in Sunnyside or challenge your family to compare cannoli from Italian bakeries throughout Astoria.
 For a special adventure, go find out what Anthony Bourdain of "No Reservations" found in Little Cairo at the Kabab Cafe.